 Does Medicare cover chairlifts?

-It’s a complex answer, but in certain cases, you can receive partial coverage for a chairlift.
+It’s a complex answer, but you can receive partial coverage for a chairlift in certain cases.
 The lift has to be medically necessary, the determination of which comes from a doctor.
-Then Medicare pays for the actual mechanism for the chairlift, but not the chair itself.
+Then Medicare pays for the actual mechanism for the chairlift but not the chair itself.

 So while you can get some financial assistance from Medicare Part B, you will still be responsible for a sizable portion of the cost.

 Stairlifts are often seen as a home modification rather than an absolute necessity, so Medicare Advantage plans generally will not extend benefits for a stairlift.
-But you can always check directly with AARP to determine eligibility.
+But you can always check directly withto determine eligibility.

 Are stairlifts tax-deductible?

-The only way in which you could claim a tax deduction on a stairlift is if a doctor deems it to be medically necessary to your quality of life.
+The only way you could claim a tax deduction on a stairlift is if a doctor deems it medically necessary to your quality of life.
 Anything outside of that would not be eligible for a tax deduction.

 How much does a stairlift cost?

 An exact price is impossible to nail down, but an installed stairlift can be as little as $2,000.
-If you have a spiral staircase, however, you could be looking at up to $15,000.
+However, if you have a spiral staircase, you could be looking at up to $15,000.

 What is the difference between a stairlift and a chairlift?

-The distinction might not take place in the name, but the main difference between a stairlift and a chairlift is its usage.
-A stairlift has a seat that transports a person upstairs while a chairlift lifts a person in a wheelchair to the next level of the home.
+The distinction might not occur in the name, but its usage is the main difference between a stairlift and a chairlift.
+A stairlift has a seat that transports a person upstairs, while a chairlift lifts a person in a wheelchair to the next level of the home.

 Either way, both improve accessibility and could be a cost-effective alternative to assisted living.